 Being mindful of your space will help you choose the best appliances for your tiny house kitchen.
 After all, that's likely why you chose to live in a tiny home in the first place!

 All the best tiny house kitchen ideas are versatile and multi-use.
-If your tiny house kitchen layout allows, a workstation sink is an absolute must-use appliance.
+According to Shirley Weaver (TodaysCave.com), a workstation sink is an absolute must-use appliance if your tiny house kitchen layout allows it.

-Generally, there are two types of workstation sink.
-The first is a simple, square or rectangle basin, like this stainless steel one, that is easy to clean and, crucially, easy to cover.
-You can pop a customer (typically wood) covering that slots over the sink which will hide the basin and extend your counter space.
+Generally, there are two types of workstation sinks.
+The first is a simple, square, or rectangle basin that is easy to clean and, crucially, to cover.
+You can pop a customer (typically wood) covering that slots over the sink, which will hide the basin and extend your counter space.

 The second is even fancier.
-Some workstation sinks come with chopping boards and colanders that can slot into the sink, making your food prep so much easier.
-This sink even comes with with a roll-up rack so you don't have to have a separate drying space!
+Some workstation sinks come with chopping boards and colanders that can slot into the sink, making your food prep much easier.
+This sink even comes with a roll-up rack, so you don't have to have a separate drying space!